Doctors Note Logo

 This is why ongoing or unexplained pain should not be self-diagnosed.
 Context matters—especially the presence of inflammation, bleeding, or persistent bowel changes.

-If you're experiencing left-sided abdominal pain along with other digestive symptoms, Ubie's free AI-powered Ulcerative Colitis symptom checker can help you understand whether your symptoms align with this condition and guide your next steps.
+If you're experiencing left-sided abdominal pain along with other digestive symptoms, you can check your symptoms using a free AI-powered Ulcerative Colitis symptom checker to get personalized insights and understand whether your symptoms may be related to this condition.

 Can Ulcerative Colitis Cause Severe Left-Sided Pain?